 The people who hurt you, don’t deserve you

 “People who hurt you, do not deserve you.”
-You know deep inside that the person that damages your self-esteem and does not respect you, does not really loves you.
-How do you let yourself to accept this?
+You know deep inside that the person that damages your self-esteem and does not respect you, does not really love you.
+How do you let yourself accept this?
 And how should we react?

 People who are in a relationship and always put a priority on their own needs are also very destructive.
-Self-interest and the inability to create a bond through the understanding, trust and respect are characteristics that without any doubt can cause serious damage over time.
+Self-interest and the inability to create a bond through understanding, trust, and respect are characteristics that without any doubt can cause serious damage over time.

 The words can be devastating

 Sometimes it is not just what you say – but mostly the way you say it.
 Using a disrespecting tone, yelling and being sarcastic affects your self-esteem.

 When a child grows up in an ugly environment with miscommunication, it can be devastating, undermining the self-esteem and sense of security of the child.